ensdomains/docs/permanent-registrar-faq.md

 ### Do we need to do anything to ensure continued use of existing ENS names?

 Make sure you renew your ENS names before they expire!
-You can renew any name at any time, and for any duration you like.
+You add registration years to any name at any time, and for any duration you'd like.

 ### What happens if I have several ENS names with different renewal dates?

-You can renew any existing name at any time.
+You can add registration years to many names at a time on your My Account page in the ENS Manager App.

 ### How do renewals work?

-Anyone can extend the expiry date of any existing name by paying the required fee, at any time.
+Anyone can add registration years to any existing name by paying the required fee, at any time.

 There is no maximum limitation of the renewal duration but there is a minimum renewal period of 28 days.